raleel/cfi-srd/0001_Characters.md

 ### Strength (STR)

 STR represents physical strength: how much one can lift, how hard one can hit, and so on.
-STR is a component of the Damage Modifier (page XX).
+STR is a component of the [Damage Modifier](0001_Characters.md?id=damage-modifier) (see the [Attributes](0001_Characters.md?id=step-3-attributes) section below).
 If a character is reduced to zero STR they lack the ability to move or lift objects.

 ### Constitution (CON)

 CON is a measure of health and hardiness.
-CON is a component in determining Hit Points (see page XX) and Healing Rate (see page XX).
+CON is a component in determining [Hit Points](0001_Characters.md?id=hit-points) and [Healing Rate](0001_Characters.md?id=healing-rate) (see below).
 If CON falls to zero for any reason the character dies.

 ### Size (SIZ)

 SIZ measures mass and helps indicate Height and Weight.
-SIZ is used to help figure Hit Points (see page XX), as larger, heavier creatures tend to have greater endurance against damage.
+SIZ is used to help figure [Hit Points](0001_Characters.md?id=hit-points), as larger, heavier creatures tend to have greater endurance against damage.
 SIZ can also be used to determine a character's Damage Modifier, since mass helps to increase the force of a blow.

 ### Dexterity (DEX)

 Agility, balance, and reflexes are measured by DEX.
-It is an important aspect of Initiative (see page XX).
+It is an important aspect of [Initiative](0001_Characters.md?id=initiative).
 If a character is reduced to zero DEX, they suffer functional paralysis.

 ### Intelligence (INT)

 INT is a measurement of cognitive ability.
 Those with a lower INT score are not necessarily stupid, but they are likely to be constrained in how creatively they can employ their wits.
-INT is a factor in calculating Initiative.
+INT is a factor in calculating [Initiative](0001_Characters.md?id=initiative).
 If INT is reduced to zero, the character becomes completely mindless.

 ### Power (POW)

 POW is a measurement of a character's soul, spirit, inner drive, or capacity for magic.
-POW governs a character's Magic Points and Luck Points (see page XX).
+POW governs a character's [Magic Points](0001_Characters.md?id=magic-points) and [Luck Points](0001_Characters.md?id=luck-points).
 If a character's POW ever drops to zero, they lose all independent will.

 ### Charisma (CHA)

 Charisma measures personality and is independent of physical appearance.
-CHA affects a character's Experience Modifier (see page XX).
+CHA affects a character's [Experience Modifier](0001_Characters.md?id=experience-modifier).
 If CHA ever falls to zero, the character can no longer socially interact with others, becoming so painfully shy or antisocial they are ignored or even driven away.

 ---
 ## Calculating Characteristics